sahurai/CLOUD-Project-1/DOCUMENTATION.md

 mux.HandleFunc("/health",  /* returns {"status":"ok"} */)
 ```

-* **Why `Content-Length`:** it is available in the request headers *before* the body is read, so the routing decision is O(1) and requires no buffering.
-The file size is a good proxy for "this is a high-resolution fundus image that would put memory pressure on a CPU worker if many arrive at once" — the kind of request we want on the GPU-profile pool.
+* **Why `Content-Length`?** It is in the request headers *before* the body is read, so the decision is O(1) with no buffering.
+File size is a good proxy for "a high-resolution fundus image that would put memory pressure on a CPU worker if many arrive at once" — the request we want on the GPU-profile pool.
-* **Why a custom proxy over an Ingress controller:** vanilla Kubernetes primitives have no body-size matcher; an Ingress-based equivalent needs a 100 MB controller plus custom Lua/`EnvoyFilter`.
-The trade-off table is in [`LOAD_BALANCER_COMPARISON.md`](LOAD_BALANCER_COMPARISON.md).
-Cost of our choice: no TLS termination, no retry/circuit-breaker, single replica (no HPA on the LB itself) — acceptable for the scope, listed in §5.2.
-* **`httputil.ReverseProxy`:** Go's standard library proxy.
-We override the `Director` so the upstream `Host` header is the backend's host (correct virtual-host behaviour); the path and body are forwarded untouched.
-On a backend failure the default behaviour is a `502` — we do not retry (deliberate, documented limitation).
+* **`httputil.ReverseProxy`.** Go's standard-library proxy.
+We override the `Director` so the outgoing `Host` header is the backend's host (correct virtual hosting); the path and body are forwarded untouched.
+A backend failure yields a `502` — we do not retry (a deliberate, documented limitation; see [§5.2](#52-limitations--boundaries-of-the-solution)).
-* **Statelessness & config:** four env vars only — `CPU_BACKEND`, `GPU_BACKEND`, `SIZE_THRESHOLD`, `PORT`.
-No persistent state, so the LB pod is freely restartable; the orchestrator changes `SIZE_THRESHOLD` via `kubectl set env`, which triggers a rolling restart of the (single-replica) LB Deployment — a brief blip, noted in [`EDGE_CASES.md`](EDGE_CASES.md).
+* **Statelessness and config.** Four env vars only — `CPU_BACKEND`, `GPU_BACKEND`, `SIZE_THRESHOLD`, `PORT`.
+No persistent state, so the LB pod is freely restartable; the orchestrator changes `SIZE_THRESHOLD` via `kubectl set env`, which triggers a brief rolling restart of the (single-replica) LB.

 #### 4.3.2 The L4 layer — Kubernetes `Service` / kube-proxy

-Each pool has a `ClusterIP` Service. kube-proxy programs iptables/IPVS rules that distribute connections **across the Ready pods of that pool** (effectively round-robin / random).
+Each pool has a `ClusterIP` Service. kube-proxy programs iptables/IPVS rules that spread connections **across the Ready pods of that pool** (round-robin / random).
 It is content-agnostic — it never sees the HTTP body.
-This is exactly why the L7 LB is needed *in front of it*: the LB picks the **pool**, kube-proxy picks the **pod**.
+That is exactly why the L7 LB sits *in front of it*: the LB picks the **pool**, kube-proxy picks the **pod**.

 #### 4.3.3 The autoscaling control algorithm — HorizontalPodAutoscaler